-Whether you’re traveling to Toronto for the first time (Welcome to our awesome city!), or you’re a long-time resident (Yo!), we all find ourselves needing to access the internet while out an about.
+Whether you’re traveling to Toronto for the first time (Welcome to our awesome city!), or you’re a long-time resident (Yo!), we all find ourselves needing to access the internet while out and about.
 Data plans can be expensive/limited, so here’s a list of free WiFi spots I’ve used in Toronto when I couldn’t use my “handy” data (while in fear of being charged ridiculous amounts of $$$ for using more than the 2GB monthly family plan allotment).

 The list is currently short, but I am going to attempt to try out various places (particularly downtown) to see how good the offered services actually are.
 Despite the generosity, there is nothing worse than attempting to access the webs on a network in need of a tune up.

-Just remember, free WiFi hot-spots are rarely secured, so you’ll have to ensure your laptop/tablet/mobile device has it’s own security measures in place if you want access!
+Just remember, free WiFi hotspots are rarely secured, so you’ll have to ensure your laptop/tablet/mobile device has it’s own security measures in place if you want access!

 Ontario Travel Information Centre